QuTech-Delft/OpenQL/docs/mapping.rst

     and of the remaining (only two qubit) quantum gates the most critical gate is selected first to be routed and mapped next;
-    the rationale of taking the most critical gate is that that one the most cycles are expected until the end of the circuit, and so a wrong routing decision of a critical gate is likely to have most effect on the mapped circuit's latency;
+    the rationale of taking the most critical gate is that after that one the most cycles are expected until the end of the circuit, and so a wrong routing decision of a critical gate is likely to have most effect on the mapped circuit's latency;
     so criticality has higher priority to select the one to be mapped next, than NN (see ``noroutingfirst`` for the opposite approach)